 Investing and earning from mutual funds is a process that requires constant decision-making.
-It all starts with choosing the right mix of funds for your portfolio, after which you need to choose your investment strategy.
-In general, two strategies are widely used – growth and dividend investment.
+It starts with choosing the right mix of funds for your portfolio, after which you must select your investment strategy.
+In general, two methods are widely used – growth and dividend investment.

-Read on to know about each of the strategies and make an informed choice for your portfolio maintenance.
+Read on to learn about each strategy and make an informed choice for your portfolio maintenance.

 What is the growth investment strategy?

 Consider an example – Suppose you purchase 100 units of an equity fund with a NAV of Rs.
 50. Under the growth investment strategy, the NAV of the mutual fund increases to Rs.
 60 in one year.
 The only way to get back profits in growth investing is to sell the units at the time of maturity.
-So, you sell, get Rs.
-6,000 and your profit will be Rs.
+So, you sell and get Rs.
+6,000, and your profit will be Rs.
 (6,000 – 5,000) = Rs.
 1000.

 What is the dividend investment strategy?

 The dividend investment strategy is the exact opposite of growth investing.
 Under this style, the profits are not reinvested in the scheme but distributed among investors.
-You can choose to receive your dividend on a quarterly, half-yearly, or annual basis.
-The dividend is only declared when the fund generates profits.
-However, keep in mind that the scheme does not promise a specified frequency or amount for the dividend.
-Also, the NAV of the fund falls after the dividend has been distributed.
+You can choose to receive your dividend quarterly, half-yearly, or annually.
+The bonus is only declared when the fund generates profits.
+However, remember that the scheme does not promise a specified frequency or amount for the tip.
+Also, the NAV of the fund falls after the prize has been distributed.

 For example, suppose you invest Rs.
 15 in an equity fund whose NAV increases to Rs.
 20. The AMC can declare a dividend of Rs.
 3, which will lower the NAV value from Rs.
 20 to Rs.
 17.